kalininalab/d-StructMAn/README.md

 #  chmod +x <path>/setup_structman_docker_container.sh

-- Now use the script to create default setup and configuration for StructMAn (Please change the values in the angular brackets "<>")
+- Now use the script to create default setup and configuration for StructMAn (Please change the values in the angular brackets "<>"), make sure you always use the latest version of the sript, as there might be some updates from time to time.

 # ./setup_structman_docker_container.sh -p <path/to/create/the/container_directory> -c <container_name>